johnrsibert/JonzPandemic/index.md

 our second year of the pandemic, there are reasons to be optimistic.
 Several vaccines available and really effective.
 All vaccines are nearly 100% effective in preventing death and serious illness and over 90% effective in preventing infection.
-Listen to "Sleepy Joe", our new
+To paraphrase "Sleepy Joe", the new President of the United States of America:

-President: **Get the jab!**
+**Get the jab!
+Get the shots, wear your mask, or die!**

 So please have a look at this stuff and act like a Fourteenth Century Venetian, keep away from sick people, wear your mask,